eth-educators/ethstaker-knowledgebase/faq.md

 ## How much ETH do I need to stake to become a validator?

 Each key-pair associated with a validator requires locking 32 ETH to be activated, which represents your initial balance as well as your initial and maximum voting power for any validator.

+## I am overwhelmed and don't know where to start - what can I do?

+Staking on Ethereum gives you many options to participate.
+This can be overwhelming - no doubt.
+We all have been there!

+Take it step by step.
+First learn about the [options you have](getting-started/what-is-ethereum-staking.md#how-to-stake-your-eth) and choose what you are most comfortable with.
+There is no need to rush things and risk your precious sleep while doing so.

+If you choose "Solo Home Staking" and want to run your own validator, decide between the different [hardware options](hardware/hardware-requirements.md) (f.e.
+Intel NUC) and follow [a staking guide](tutorials/solo-staking-guides.md) on testnet first.
+Search for Goerli Testnet Staking Guides.
+Take notes, find out what happens when you disconnect the power cable of your validator, how to update, etc.  All in all - get confident with your node before staking on Ethereum Mainnet.

+And - You don't have to face problems on your own.

+Feel free to ask us any question and join our community on [Discord](https://discord.io/ethstaker).

 ## I proposed a block!
 What did I earn?